 You would not believe how we all make excuses for not hemming something.
 It seems so hard.
-Well, I am here to tell you yes it takes a little time but it is also very gratifying.
+Well, I am here to tell you, yes, it takes a little time, but it is also very gratifying.

-How easy would it be to make a small seam if we only thought of it as something we do as a basic skill like any of the others?
-If there is a rip and what do we do, tape it, staple it, glue it, instead of grabbing *a sewing kit?
+How easy would it be to make a small seam if we only thought of it as something we do as a fundamental skill like any of the others?
+If there is a rip and what do we do, tape it, staple it, or glue it, instead of grabbing *a sewing kit?

 At one time, they used to be in hotel drawers and included in any handy emergency kit.
 I haven’t seen one included in a long time.

 …But I get people asking me if I can fix a button or sew a little seam that ripped.
 But most of all, to hem the simplest of straight edges.